Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift

-To understand whether the tension on the bias parameters could be related to limits on the modeling of non-linear scales, we also compute the constraints from $C_\ell^{gg}+C_\ell^{\kappa g}$ and $C_\ell^{zz}+C_\ell^{\kappa z}$ with an $\ell_{\rm max} = 200$ cut.
-We compare in Tab.~\ref{tab:lmax} the results to the baseline case.
-We find that the measurement from $C_\ell^{gg}+C_\ell^{\kappa g}$ is stable with $\ell_{\rm max}$; instead, the bias parameters measured from $C_\ell^{zz}+C_\ell^{\kappa z}$ vary when adopting a lower $\ell_{\rm max}$ and the tension between observables is alleviated.
-This suggests that the discrepancy on the bias measurement is related to the higher impact of smaller (and potentially non-linear) scales on the ARF kernel under the same redshift window function.
-This is somewhat expected, since the ARF kernel can be seen as a radial gradient of the 3D density field {\em under} the redshift shell, and, unlike the density kernel, is sensitive to variations of the quasar density field under the redshift window \citep[see][for further details]{Hern_ndez_Monteagudo_2020}.
-To illustrate this, in Fig.~\ref{fig:transfer} we represent the transfer function for $\ell = 300$ assuming the high-$z$ Quaia sample, where it is shown that for ARF the sensitivity of the transfer function for higher $k$-modes is larger compared to the density: not only due to its higher amplitude at high $k$ values, but also due to the sign flip at $k\sim 0.07~$Mpc$^{-1}$.
-This suggests future work will be needed to improve the modeling of non-linear scales in ARF; however, our scope in this work is to effectively quantify the impact on the $f_{\rm NL}$ determination of these sources of systematics.
+To understand whether the tension on the bias parameters could be related to limits on the modeling of nonlinear scales, we also computed the constraints from $C_\ell^{gg}+C_\ell^{\kappa g}$ and $C_\ell^{zz}+C_\ell^{\kappa z}$ with an $\ell_{\rm max} = 200$ cut.
+We compare in Table~\ref{tab:lmax} the results for the baseline case.
+We find that the measurement from $C_\ell^{gg}+C_\ell^{\kappa g}$ is stable with $\ell_{\rm max}$; by contrast, the bias parameters measured from $C_\ell^{zz}+C_\ell^{\kappa z}$ vary when adopting a lower $\ell_{\rm max}$ and the tension between observables is alleviated.
+This suggests that the discrepancy on the bias measurement is related to the higher impact of smaller (and potentially nonlinear) scales on the ARF kernel under the same redshift window function.
+This is somewhat expected, since the ARF kernel can be seen as a radial gradient of the 3D density field under the redshift shell, and, unlike the density kernel, is sensitive to variations of the QSO density field under the redshift window \citep[see][for further details]{Hern_ndez_Monteagudo_2020}.
+To illustrate this, in Fig.~\ref{fig:transfer} we represent the transfer function for $\ell = 300$ assuming the high-$z$ Quaia sample, where we show that for ARFs the sensitivity of the transfer function for higher $k$-modes is greater compared to the density.
+This is due not only due to its higher amplitude at high $k$ values but also due to the sign flip at $k\sim 0.07~$Mpc$^{-1}$.
+This suggests that future work will be needed to improve the modeling of nonlinear scales in ARFs; however, our scope in this work is to effectively quantify the impact on the $f_{\rm NL}$ determination of these sources of systematics.